Learning to Edit Knowledge via Instruction-based Chain-of-Thought Prompting¶

 Overall Architecture¶

-Three stages: (1) Data Construction—CoT instruction data is generated from MQuAKE (structured) and MQuAKE-uns (unstructured), with additional training data augmented via HotpotQA entity relations; (2) Training—Phase 1 SFT cold-start to learn the editing reasoning pattern, Phase 2 GRPO on the combined dataset to enhance generalization; (3) Inference—RAG retrieves relevant edited facts, and the model generates answers via learned CoT reasoning.
+The framework consists of three stages: (1) Data Construction—generating CoT instruction data from MQuAKE (structured) and MQuAKE-uns (unstructured), with additional data augmentation from HotpotQA entity relations; (2) Training—Phase 1 SFT cold-start to learn editing reasoning patterns, Phase 2 GRPO on merged data to enhance generalization; (3) Inference—RAG retrieves relevant edited facts, and the model generates answers via CoT reasoning.

 Key Designs¶